kyma-project/busola/docs/extensibility/resources.md

 Available fields are:

 - **path** - [required] path to the property that should be displayed in the form.
-In case of an array the array index is ommited (so for instance if `spec.items` is an array and we want to display `name` for each items, the path would simply be `spec.items.name`)
+In case of an array the array index is ommited (so for instance if `spec.items` is an array and we want to display `name` for each items, the path would simply be `spec.items.name`),
 - **widget** - optional widget to render the field.
 If no widget is provided a default handler will be used depending on the data type provided in the schema.
-For more information about the available widgets see [Form widgets](form-widgets.md).
+For more information about the available widgets see [Form widgets](form-widgets.md),
 - **simple** - whether to display in the simple form.
-By default it is false
+By default it is false,
 - **advanced** - whether to diplay in the advanced form.
 By default it is true.

 ```json